sgromme/sgromme.github.io/_posts/2025-03-27-setting-up-chirpy.md

 _The files to be modified or added_

 ## Lesson Learned while using jekyll-theme-chirpy

+1. Test all pages (especially _config.yml ) updates on your local web server before pushing to Github.
-1. Your Github page should alway be open and on the "Actions" tab to see if any errors have occurred.
-Just expand the error and see if you can troubleshoot it.
+2. Your Github page should always be open and on the "Actions" tab on your remote repository to see if any errors have occurred after pushing changes to Github.
+You should also be on the Github web page to test updates.
+If a error occurs, just expand the error and see if you can troubleshoot it.
-2. Posts pages need to be exact, a extra space and the post\text might not display correctly.
+3. Posts pages need to be exact, a extra space and the post\text might not display correctly.
-3. Use the _drafts directory to keep example posts and posts that are not complete.
+4. Use the _drafts directory to keep example posts and posts that are not complete.
 You can then drop them in the _posts directory and test them on the local server before pushing then to Github.
-4. Install and use Copilot to help with using chirpy.
+5. Install and use Copilot to help with using chirpy.
-5. Store your images under ./assets/img/posts .
+6. Store your images under ./assets/img/posts.

 ## Appendix